GerritCodeReview/plugins_code-owners/resources/Documentation/metrics.md

 * `add_change_message_on_add_reviewer`:
   Latency for adding a change message with the owned path when a code owner is added as a reviewer.
+** `post_type':
+   Whether the change message was posted synchronously or asynchronously.
 * `compute_changed_files`:
   Latency for computing changed files.
 * `compute_file_status`: